IShiraiKurokoI/DLUT-CERNET-dynamic/README.md

 Due to the source of data and safety concerns,the html file can only be used under DLUT's network

-It's welcomed to propose any suggestions!
+Feel free to propose any suggestions!